Langevin equation: Harmonic oscillator in a fluid

 A particle in a fluid is described by a Langevin equation with a potential energy function, a damping force, and thermal fluctuations given by the fluctuation dissipation theorem.
 If the potential is quadratic then the constant energy curves are ellipses, as shown in the figure.
 If there is dissipation but no thermal noise, a particle continually loses energy to the environment, and its time-dependent phase portrait (velocity vs position) corresponds to an inward spiral toward 0 velocity.
 By contrast, thermal fluctuations continually add energy to the particle and prevent it from reaching exactly 0 velocity.
 Rather, the initial ensemble of stochastic oscillators approaches a steady state in which the velocity and position are distributed according to the Maxwell–Boltzmann distribution.
-In the plot below (figure 2), the long time velocity distribution (orange) and position distributions (blue) in a harmonic potential ($U = \frac{1}{2} k x^2$) is plotted with the Boltzmann probabilities for velocity (red) and position (green).
+In the plot below (figure 2), the long time velocity distribution (blue) and position distributions (orange) in a harmonic potential ($U = \frac{1}{2} k x^2$) is plotted with the Boltzmann probabilities for velocity (green) and position (red).
 In particular, the late time behavior depicts thermal equilibrium.